a-inacio/edt-go/docs/index.md

 Go has very powerful language capabilities for parallelism and exchanging data, like `coroutines` and `channels`.
 Such native language constructs reduce immensely the complexity of some tasks but it is equally easy to produce messy code if there is not some effort made into readability.
 This library aims for that particular goal: Making code readable, simpler and, consequently, improve the overall Code Quality.

+> ⚠️ Disclaimer: Go is a very elegant language, there is no hidden claim saying that code produced in this language is prone to get messy.
+Newcomers might, however, become overwhelmed with some capabilities and use them wrongly.

 ### Event Hub